Refrigerator Power Consumption

 How much power does a refrigerator use?

 Recently we replaced our old refrigerator after finding that it consumed almost 1300 kilowatts a year.
 We then monitored our electricity bill to see how much we were saving with our new refrigerator (using a Kill-a-Watt Power Meter).
-The graph below pretty much says it all about the change in refrigerator power consumption.
+The video and graph below pretty much says it all about the change in our refrigerator power consumption.

 Graph of Home Power Consumption (KWH) with Old and New Refrigerator